BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/lactf_2024.md

 I participated in the LACTF competition with my friend Sensei and I was able to solve 5 challs.
-Yeah, welcome challs and discord challs inclusive, that's my specialty afterall😂
+Yeah, welcome challs and discord challs inclusive, that's my specialty afterall😂.
+I wasn't available throughout the CTF though, this was because of exams hehe.

+Lets take a look at the challs I solved

 # Challenges Solved
 ## Welcome